 - Opera Garnier and Passages Couverts: A 5.5-hour private tour limited to five people (price is per person).
 Hotel pickup included.

 Note that a visit to the Garnier Opera is not included in any of the Paris passes.
+This is the ticket you need for a self-guided tour of Palais Garnier.

 If you want to see more but can’t make it to the Opera House in Paris, then we can highly recommend the museum views that are made available in the Google Arts & Culture virtual tour.